Rutts07/Speech2Speech-DigitsRecognition/README.md

 #### Pipeline :
 - Automatic Speech Recognition (ASR) :
     - A Connectionist Temporal Classification (CTC) based ASR.
-    - Based on a Recurrent Neural Network (RNN) on top of a Convolutional Neural Network (CNN) which is used obtain features from the raw audio signal.
+    - Based on a Recurrent Neural Network (RNN) on top of a Convolutional Neural Network (CNN) which is used obtain features from the raw mfccs of the audio signal.
-    - The RNN is a Bidirectional Gate Recurrent Unit (GRU) while the CNN is a 1D Convolutional Neural Network with max pooling and batch normalization.
+    - The RNN is a bi-directional Gated Recurrent Unit (GRU) while the CNN is a 1D Convolutional Neural Network with max pooling and batch normalization.
     - The CTC loss was used to train the model.
     - The model was trained for 100 epochs with a batch size of 64.